If your Mac won’t go to or stay in sleep

 If your Mac doesn’t go to sleep when you expect it to, or if it wakes up unexpectedly, you may need to change your sleep preferences.
 If that doesn’t work, something may be waking your Mac.

 Check your system’s sleep settings: Make sure the sleep settings are set the way you want.
-To view sleep settings, choose Apple menu > System Preferences, then click Energy Saver.
+To view sleep settings, choose Apple menu > System Preferences, then do one of the following:

 Check your system’s network access setting: Other users may be waking your Mac remotely to use its shared resources.
-If you don’t want this to happen, choose Apple menu > System Preferences, then click Energy Saver.
+If you don’t want this to happen, choose Apple menu > System Preferences, then do one of the following:

 Check your system’s Bluetooth settings: Bluetooth devices can wake your Mac.
 If you don’t want a Bluetooth keyboard or mouse to be able to wake the Mac, choose Apple menu > System Preferences, then click Bluetooth.